OmarMohamed26/ChessProject/REPORT.md

 *   **Move Sound:** A subtle "thud" plays on standard moves.
 *   **Capture Sound:** A distinct, sharper sound plays when a piece is removed from the board.
 *   **Check Sound:** An alert sound plays when a King is placed in check.
-*   **Checkmate:** it's said in human voice.
+*   **Checkmate:** A voiceover announces "Checkmate" upon game completion.

 ## 6.5 Adaptive Layout & Responsive Design

 A key requirement for modern applications is the ability to handle different screen resolutions.
 Our engine does not rely on hardcoded pixel coordinates.
-Instead, it implements a **dynamic layout system**:
+Instead, it implements a **dynamic layout system**.
-.

 *   **Board Centering:** The board's position is recalculated every frame based on the current window dimensions.
     This ensures that whether the window is 800x600 or 1920x1080, the game board remains perfectly centered.